No results found

 If you cancel the prompt of installing a new UserScript, then you can edit it directly in Chrome.
 Use the Install UserScript page menu to install your modified UserScript.

-From three dots page menu, ChromeXt offers you
+From the three dots page menu, ChromeXt offers you the

-1. Developer tools in the UserScript manager front end,
+1. Developer tools menu for the UserScript manager front end,

 For Edge browser, these menus are moved to the page info menu, which locates at the left corner inside the URL input bar.